Sounion: Temple of Poseidon

 The temple of Poseidon at Sounion was constructed in 444–440 BC.
 This was during the ascendancy of the Athenian statesman Pericles, who also rebuilt the Parthenon in Athens.
 It was built on the ruins of a temple dating from the Archaic period.
 It is perched above the sea at a height of almost 60 m.
 The design of the temple is a typical hexastyle, i.e., it had a front portico with six columns.
 Only some columns of the Sounion temple stand today, but when intact it would have closely resembled the contemporary and well-preserved Temple of Hephaestus beneath the Acropolis, which may have been designed by the same architect.

 As with all Greek temples, the Poseidon building was rectangular, with a colonnade on all four sides.
 The total number of original columns was 34, of which 15 still stand today.
 The columns are of the Doric Order.
 They were made of locally quarried white marble.
 They were 6.10 m (20 ft) high, with a diameter of 1 m (3.1 ft) at the base and 79 cm (31 inches) at the top.
+At the center of the temple, there would have been a hall of worship (naos), a windowless rectangular room, similar to the partly intact hall at the Temple of Hephaestus.
+It would have contained, at one end facing the entrance, the cult image, a colossal, ceiling-height (6 m) bronze statue of Poseidon.